New Zealand Tax Rates and Tips for US Expats

 Essential Tax Forms for US Expats in New Zealand

-Form 1040 is the standard tax form for US citizens and residents, and it must be filed by US expats regardless of where they live.
-Form 2555, on the other hand, is used to claim the foreign earned income exclusion, which allows expats to exclude a portion of their income from US taxes.
+• Form 1040: This is the standard tax form for US citizens and residents, and it must be filed by US expats regardless of where they live.

-It is also worth noting that US expats in New Zealand may be eligible for certain tax benefits and deductions, such as the foreign tax credit, which can help to reduce their overall tax burden.
+US expats living in New Zealand may be eligible for certain tax credits and deductions that can help reduce their overall tax liability, such as:

 When you live in the US, tax day is simple: April 15th!
 When you move abroad, it’s not so straightforward!
 Learn about all the expat deadlines and extensions you need to know to file.